Accelerating growth through technology that is responsible, inclusive and sustainable

 In nearly every aspect of life the pace of change is accelerating.
 Standing still isn’t an option.
 We can – and must - harness the pace of technology change for good.
 To survive, businesses must keep pace with change.
 But to really thrive, businesses must lead it but in the right way.

-In this, BT Group’s Manifesto you will find our own ambitious goals for change: our net zero carbon and circular economy pathways; our targets to help build our customers’ digital skills; our ambition to energise a more diverse digital talent movement.
+In BT Group’s Manifesto you will find our own ambitious goals for change: our net zero carbon and circular economy pathways; our targets to help build our customers’ digital skills; our ambition to build a diverse digital talent pipeline.

-We’re expanding our responsible tech principles across our whole value chain, ensuring we develop, use, buy and sell technology in a way that benefits people and minimises harms.
+We’re applying our responsible tech principles across our whole value chain, ensuring we develop, buy, use and sell technology in a way that benefits people and minimises harms.

 Accountable